 Often lenders will require that every trust member who is over the age of 18 act as a guarantor on the loan.
 This ensures personal liability for a family trust home loan.

 Each guarantor would need to provide the lender evidence of:

 This shares the responsibility for the property between each member of the trust, which lowers the risk to the lender.

 However, you’ll run into issues if an adult beneficiary refuses to act as a guarantor.
 Many lenders reject such applications.

 Fortunately there are some lenders that do offer family trust loans without requiring all adult members to act as guarantors.
-A uno adviser can inform you of these lenders, and help you find the home loan you want.
+You can email us at firstname.lastname@example.org to be informed of these lenders, and to help you find the home loan you want.

 What can my trust borrow?